-This Garden Ratatouille with Fresh Basil Cream Recipe is a visually stunning twist on a classic dish that gets elevated to gourmet with lashings of a silken herb-infused sauce.
+This Ratatouille Recipe with Fresh Basil Cream is a visually stunning twist on a classic dish.

 It’s also a fantastic way to deal with a garden that decides to put out more vegetables than you can possibly eat in one meal.

 Ratatouille Recipe Starring Fresh Vegetables!

 We got an early start on the planting season this year thanks to a mild and brief winter.
 So, although lovely picking fresh spinach and lettuce in the garden in early March, that meant other things peaked two months early, too.

 Ordinarily, I can count on August’s heat to keep my zucchini, pepper, tomato, and eggplant bushes going strong.
 Sometimes, it’s all I can do to keep up!

 Not this year, though.
 I was harvesting in early June, and by mid-August, the weather had cooled so much that my plants stopped putting out blossoms.